Learn about the key provisions of Section 139 of the Income Tax Act, including filing deadlines, penalties, and corrections.

 Understanding Section 139 of the Income Tax Act is essential to avoid penalties and ensure timely submission of returns.

 There are different forms of error codes under Section 139 of Income Tax Act, 1961.
-They have a list of defects for the assessee for receiving defective return notice.
+They specify a list of defects for which the assessee may receive a defective return notice.
 Here is a look at some of the error codes under Section 139 of Income Tax Act, 1961.

 ITR is treated as a defective return when the assessee provides a negative amount in gross profit or net profit sections.

-If the total income under Section 44AD is less than 8% of gross turnover/gross receipt and the assessor submits ITR-4S, it will be treated as a defective return.
+If the total income under Section 44AD is less than 8% of gross turnover/gross receipt and the assessee submits ITR‑4S, it will be treated as a defective return.

-It is displayed when a taxpayer is having income under the head “Profits and Gains of Businesses and Profession”, but has not filled the Balance Sheet and Profit and Loss Account.
+It is displayed when a taxpayer is having income under the head 'Profits and Gains of Business and Profession', but has not filled the Balance Sheet and Profit and Loss Account.

 This code is shown when tax is determined as payable in the return of income filed but not paid.